Camelia Tea Cup

 Artisan Craftsmanship Meets Timeless Tradition

 Handcrafted in Japan's renowned Gifu Prefecture, the Camelia Tea Cup showcases the rich heritage of Mino ware pottery.
 With origins dating back over 1,300 years, Mino ware is celebrated for its vibrant colors and unique designs.
-Each piece reflects the meticulous attention to detail and artistry that defines Japanese ceramics.
+Each piece reflects the attention to detail and artistry that defines Japanese ceramics.
 The cup features a hand-painted motif of vibrant orange and blue against a soft, creamy white background, making it a striking addition to your home decor.
+Expect to see slight variations in each piece, highlighting the individual craftsmanship that goes into every cup.

 The slightly irregular shape and tactile surface of the Camelia Tea Cup embody the wabi-sabi philosophy, which finds beauty in imperfection.
-This thoughtful design not only enhances the aesthetic appeal but also elevates your tea-drinking rituals, turning an ordinary moment into an extraordinary experience.
+This thoughtful design enhances aesthetic appeal and enriches your tea-drinking rituals, transforming your daily cup into a cherished experience.

 Functional Beauty for Daily Life

 Measuring 3.3 inches (8.5 cm) in diameter and 3.5 inches (9 cm) tall, the Camelia Tea Cup holds a generous 12.2 ounces (360 cc).
-This perfect size allows you to enjoy a comforting cup of tea, whether you're unwinding after a long day or entertaining guests.
-The durable ceramic material ensures longevity, making it suitable for everyday use and a charming decorative piece.
+This size allows you to enjoy a comforting cup of your favorite tea, whether unwinding after a long day or entertaining guests.
+The durable ceramic material ensures longevity, making it suitable for everyday use as well as a charming decorative piece.
+Each cup arrives in a simple, elegant box that reflects its refined aesthetic, inviting you to indulge or gift it to someone special.
+To maintain its beauty, hand washing is recommended.

 As you sip from this beautifully crafted yunomi, you not only enjoy the warm embrace of your favorite tea but also connect with a centuries-old tradition of Japanese pottery.
-The Camelia Tea Cup is not just a vessel; it's a celebration of culture, craftsmanship, and the simple joys of life.
+The Camelia Tea Cup is not just a vessel; it's a celebration of craftsmanship and the simple joys of life.

 Product Information